Skip to content

 Introduction - Apache Kafka

-Now, your message needs to send to the recipient within a second or at least within a minute.
-So, your have to create an application which listens kafka server continuously and process the real-time data streams as soon as it arrives in kafka server.So, bringing your message from kafka server to the recipient is called as "Processing a real-time data streams".
+Now, your message needs to send it to the recipient within a second or at least within a minute.
+So, you have to create an application which listens to kafka server continuously and process the real-time data streams as soon as it arrives in kafka server.So, bringing your message from kafka server to the recipient is called as "Processing a real-time data streams."

 Kafka Architecture